 Our breathing patterns are also very closely linked to our emotional states.
 We will breathe in a different way when we are angry, when we are excited, tired or when we are nervous.
 However, it works the other way too.
 We can calm or energize ourselves by changing our breathing patterns.
 Even just taking time out to consciously become more aware of our breath can help us to start to alter our emotional states.

 - Read more about The Benefits of Pranayama

-Pranayama techniques have different effects much like different asanas/yoga poses do.
-Most kinds of pranayama are practised sitting down with an upright spine for example in Cross-legged Pose, Hero’s Pose (on props if needed) or Lotus Pose.
+Pranayama techniques have different effects, much like different asanas/yoga poses do.
+Most kinds of pranayama are practiced sitting down with an upright spine for example in Cross-legged Pose, Hero’s Pose (on props if needed) or Lotus Pose.
 The idea is for the breath to be smooth and even and not strained even after breath retention.